HITECHCRIME/HC_SG309_Killlxv_MOTHNODE_Hex/README.md

 MOTHNODE

 THOSE rites of a war they really for the weak YEAH
-All ya gotta, STAY STILL hex for the fix             - All ya gotta, pray and prep hex for the fix Pour venomous spit, I'll dare you to speak truth
-Gag on your mouth (so) choke on it deep (aaah)
+All ya gotta, STAY STILL hex for the fix             - All ya gotta pray and prep hex for the fix Pour THE venomous spit, I'll dare you to speak truth Gag on your mouth _so_ choke on it deep (aaah)

 Those
 Rites in a war are really for the weak (ye)          -